 JAMES TONEY, MANAGING EDITOR

-James Toney is the Managing Editor and board director of News Associates and press agency Sportsbeat, with overall responsibility for our journalism training schemes in London and Manchester.
+James Toney is the managing editor and board director of News Associates and press agency Sportsbeat.

 James has been highly commended for his journalism by Press Gazette and Sport England and was recognised for his commitment to the coverage of the Olympics by being named a torchbearer at London 2012.